Rule 5101:2-5-09 | Personnel and prohibited convictions for employment.

 (O) A conviction of, or plea of guilty to, an offense listed in appendix A to this rule shall not prevent a prospective employee's hire if the person has been granted an unconditional pardon for the offense pursuant to Chapter 2967. of the Revised Code or the conviction or guilty plea has been set aside pursuant to law.
 "Unconditional pardon" includes a conditional pardon with respect to which all conditions have been performed or have transpired.

 (P) If the agency has the ability to complete the search in the statewide automated child welfare information system (SACWIS), the agency is to complete an alleged perpetrator search of abuse and neglect report history through the system for each prospective employee.
-If the agency does not have the ability to complete the search in SACWIS, the agency is to request a search of the system from ODJFS for each employee and prospective employee.
+The search is to also be obtained for each subcontractor, intern, or volunteer at a residential facility and for each subcontractor, intern, or volunteer who has access to children at an agency that is not a residential facility.
+If the agency does not have the ability to complete the search in SACWIS, the agency is to obtain a search of the system from ODJFS for each employee and prospective employee.

-(2) A report with the results of the search is to be placed in the applicant or employee's record.
+(2) A report with the results of the search is to be placed in the individual's record.

-(3) This report is to be used to determine the suitability of the applicant or employee to provide care to children.
+(3) This report is to be used to determine the suitability of the individual to provide care to children.

-(Q) An agency is to conduct a search of the United States department of justice national sex offender public website for each employee and prospective employee.
+(Q) An agency is to obtain a search of the United States department of justice national sex offender public website for each employee and prospective employee.
+The search is to also be obtained for each subcontractor, intern, or volunteer at a residential facility and for each subcontractor, intern, or volunteer who has access to children at an agency that is not a residential facility.
 The website is located at: https://www.nsopw.gov/.

-(1) A report with the results of the search is to be placed in the applicant or employee's record.
+(1) A report with the results of the search is to be placed in the individual's record.

-(2) This report is to be used to determine the suitability of the applicant or employee to provide care to children.
+(2) This report is to be used to determine the suitability of the individual to provide care to children.

-(R) An agency may refuse to hire a prospective employee based solely on the findings of the summary report described in paragraph (P) of this rule or the results of the search described in paragraph (Q) of this rule.
+(S) An agency may refuse to hire a prospective employee, intern or subcontractor and may refuse volunteer services from an individual based solely on the findings of the summary report described in paragraph (P) of this rule or the results of the search described in paragraph (Q) of this rule.

-(S) An individual is not eligible for employment or approval as an employee, board president, administrator or officer in a residential setting if either of the following is true:
+(T) An individual is not eligible for employment or approval as an intern, subcontractor, volunteer, employee, board president, administrator or officer in a residential setting if either of the following is true:

 (1) The individual's alleged perpetrator results show a finding of substantiated abuse or neglect within the past ten years.